 Less Than Significant Impact.
 Global climate change is not confined to a particular project area and is generally accepted as the consequence of global industrialization over the last 200 years.
-A typical project, even a very large one, does not generate enough GHG emissions on its own to influence global climate change significantly; hence, the issue of global climate change is, by definition, a cumulative environmental impact.
+A typical project, even a very large one, does not generate enough greenhouse gas emissions on its own to influence global climate change significantly; hence, the issue of global climate change is, by definition, a cumulative environmental impact.

-The proposed project would generate GHG emissions from energy use (indirectly from purchased electricity use and directly through fuel consumed for building heating) and area sources (e.g., equipment used onsite, consumer products, coatings).
-Since the events that would be held at the proposed gymnasium currently take place at the middle school, the proposed project would not generate new trips, solid waste, or water uses.
-Annual GHG emissions were calculated for construction and operation of the project.
-Annual average construction emissions were amortized over 30 years and included in the emissions inventory to account for inventories do not include black carbon due to ongoing work to resolve its precise global warming potential.
+The proposed project would generate GHG emissions from energy use (indirectly from purchased electricity use and directly through fuel consumed for building heating) and area sources (e.g., equipment used on-site, component of PM emitted from burning fuels.
+Reducing black carbon emissions globally can have immediate economic, climate, and public health benefits.
+California has been an international leader in reducing emissions of black carbon, with close to 95 percent control expected by 2020 due to existing programs that target reducing PM from diesel engines and burning activities (CARB 2014b).
+However, state and national GHG inventories do not yet include black carbon due to ongoing work resolving the precise global warming potential of black carbon.
 Guidance for CEQA documents does not yet include black carbon.

 8 Life cycle emissions include indirect emissions associated with materials manufacture.
 However, these indirect emissions involve numerous parties, each of which is responsible for GHG emissions of their particular activity.
-The California Resources Agency, in adopting the CEQA Guidelines Amendments on GHG emissions, found that life cycle analysis was not warranted for project-specific CEQA analysis in most situations, for a variety of reasons, including lack of control over some sources and the possibility of double-counting emissions (see Final Statement of Reasons for Regulatory Action, December 2009).
-Because the amount of material consumed during the operation or construction of the proposed project is not known, the origin of the raw materials purchased is not known, and manufacturing information for those raw materials is also not known, calculation of life cycle emissions would be speculative.
+The California Resources Agency, in adopting the CEQA Guidelines Amendments on GHG emissions found that lifecycle analyses was not warranted for project-specific CEQA analysis in most situations, for a variety of reasons, including lack of control over some sources, and the possibility of double-counting emissions (see Final Statement of Reasons for Regulatory Action, December 2009).
+Because the amount of materials consumed during the operation or construction of the proposed project is not known, the origin of the raw materials purchased is not known, and manufacturing information for those raw materials are also not known, calculation of life cycle emissions would be speculative.
 A life-cycle analysis is not warranted (OPR 2008).

-GHG emissions from the construction phase of the project.
+consumer products, coatings).
+Since the events that would be held at the proposed gymnasium currently take place at the existing middle school, the proposed project would not generate new daily trips, solid waste, or water uses.
+Annual GHG emissions were calculated for construction and operation of the project.
+Annual average construction emissions were amortized over 30 years and included in the emissions inventory to account for GHG emissions from the construction phase of the project.
 Project-related GHG emissions are shown in Table 5, Net Increase in Project-Related GHG Emissions at Buildout.
-As shown, the proposed project at buildout would generate 27 metric tons of carbon dioxide-equivalent (MTCO2e) emissions annually.
-This total is nominal and would not exceed the SCAQMD's bright-line threshold of 3,000 MTCO2e,9 and the proposed project's cumulative contribution to GHG emissions is less than significant.
+As shown in the table, the proposed project at buildout would generate 26 metric tons of carbon dioxide-equivalent (MTCO2e) emissions annually.
+These emissions would be nominal and would not exceed the SCAQMD's bright-line threshold of 3,000 MTCO2e,9 and the proposed project's cumulative contribution to GHG emissions is less than significant.
 No mitigation measures are required.

-Table 5 Net Increase in Project-Related GHG Emissions at Buildout --------- ---
+Table 5 Net increase in Project-Rela ated GHG Emissions at Buildout

-Source MTCO 2 e/year 1 Percent of Project Total
+Source MTCO2e/year1 Percent of Project Total

 Area <1 <1%

-Energy 19 69%
+Energy 19 73%

-Amortized Construction Emissions 2 8 31%
+Amortized Construction Emissions 2 7 27%

-Total Emissions 27 100%
+Total Emissions 26 100%

 SCAQMD's Bright-Line Threshold 3,000 NA

 Exceeds Bright-Line Threshold No NA